 Common accessibility issues include:

-Physical and Mobility Issues:
+Physical and Mobility Impairments:

-Just as important as bringing visitors to your site is keeping them there.
-A simple inability to increase text size, for example, may have someone searching for a more accessible site.
+As important as bringing visitors to your site is, it is equally important keeping them there.
+A simple inability to increase text size, for example, may make an individual search for a more accessible site.
 So keeping up with user experience best practices, including accessibility, will guarantee a productive and enjoyable experience that will keep your readers coming back.
-Download our free eBook on Web Accessibility.